Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Acknowledge your awesomeness

 Before you do anything, think about all the great things you’ve already done.
-Your list of achievements is probably longer than you’d think!
+Your list of achievements is probably longer than you think!
 And you deserve some self-kudos for that.

 Try and try again

-Next step: keep trying.
-It’s ok if you don’t get it 100% right the first time.
-Or second.
-Or even third!
-Dust yourself off and have another go at it.
+Next step: Keep trying.
+Remember, it’s okay if you don’t get it 100% right the first few times.
 Use what you’ve learned and keep going — you can’t fail if you keep trying.

 Small wins are huge motivators.
-Go ahead and treat yourself every time you reach another goal along the way.
-High fives, fist bumps, parties, chocolate — celebrate however you want.
+Go ahead and treat yourself every time you reach another goal or milestone along the way.
+High fives, fist bumps, parties, chocolate — celebrate in a way that inspires you.
 Just make sure to take time to acknowledge your milestones.